enif77/AppHostDemo/README.md

-﻿# Host App Demo
+# App Host Demo

 A sample app for hosting applications with HTTP based communication between them.
+It also shows hosting static files and Blazor/client apps over HTTP(s).